-He has been a visiting artist at Harvard University, University of Tokyo, California Institute of the Arts, La Fémis, UCLA, UC San Diego, and UC Santa Barbara.
+He has been a visiting artist at Harvard University, University of Tokyo, California Institute of the Arts, La Fémis, Goldsmiths, UCLA, UC San Diego, and UC Santa Barbara.
 His work has shown at such venues as: ICA Boston, ICA London, Kunstmuseum Wolfsburg, NRW Forum Düsseldorf, Fotomuseum Winterthur, National Museum of Modern Art Kyoto, Wexner Center for the Arts, Pittsburgh Center for the Arts, the Cleveland Institute of Art, Anthology Film Archives, Harvard Film Archive, and Centre de Cultura Contemporània de Barcelona.
-He received his MFA from California Institute of the Arts.
+He received his MFA from California Institute of the Arts where he worked closely under Thom Andersen, James Benning, and Allan Sekula.
 He is from Los Angeles, California.
+He lives in Oxford, United Kingdom.

 Further information: www.theanchoragefilm.com